 The site is intended to be the best place to contact me and seek my views.
 You can also follow me on Twitter (see my latest Tweets).

 So this site is alikelman.com and I am best known as Ali Kelman

 What do I do?

 Today this site records the work I did as a barrister in private practice from 1979 until 2000, as an independent Forensic Computing expert witness in the years thereafter and as a Consultant in all aspect of computers and law.
-I am also an engineer and an inventor - I have four granted UK patents to my name and a two pending patent applications in the EU and the USA.
+I am also an engineer and an inventor - I have four granted UK patents and a granted US patent to my name and a pending patent application in the EU too.